-It is our objective to ensure that all GA users, and all aviation professionals, are aware of a strong Just Culture within the Maltese aviation environment and hence encourages occurrence reporting as a means to improve safety within the industry.
+The State's objective to ensure that all GA users, and all aviation professionals, are aware of a strong just culture within the Maltese aviation environment and hence occurrence reporting is encouraged as a means to improve safety within the industry.

-Deliverable(s) Timeline Provisions to facilitate and promote safety culture as part of SSP/SPAS.
+Deliverables Timeline Provisions to facilitate and promote safety culture as part of SSP/SPAS.
 Continuous